SteeltoeOSS/Documentation/api/v3/security/credhub-api-client.md

 var credHubClient = await CredHubClient.CreateUAAClientAsync(new CredHubOptions());
 ```

->NOTE: If you need to override the UAA server address, use the `UAA_Server_Override` environment variable, making sure to include the path to the token endpoint.
+>If you need to override the UAA server address, use the `UAA_Server_Override` environment variable, making sure to include the path to the token endpoint.

 #### Interpolation-Only